|

 (1) Is there a list of pending foreclosure cases or of upcoming sales?

-There is no list of pending cases or of upcoming sales other than those shown on the link to upcoming sales.
-When a property is referred to the commissioner’s office for sale, the property is appraised and a sale date assigned; it is then posted to this web site.
-In addition, the sale is advertised in the Lexington Herald-Leader for three consecutive weeks prior to the sale date.
-That notice appears in the classified section on Fridays under “Commissioner’s Sale”.
+There is no list of pending cases or of upcoming sales other than those shown on the link to Upcoming Sales .
+When a property is referred to the commissioner's office for sale, the property is appraised and a sale date assigned; it is then posted to this web site.
+In addition, the sale is advertised in the Lexington Herald-Leader not less than seven days nor more than 21 days before the date of the sale.
+That notice appears in the classified section normally on Fridays under Commissioner's Sale.

 (2) Can I purchase the property before the sale?